allvpv/asteroids/README.md

   <img src="gifgif.gif"/>
 </p>

 Game for DirectX programming course (2D part).
-Not very spectacular for sure but still pretty nice for a game done in 3 days in a very low-level API.
+Nothing spectacular for sure but I think it is quite cool for a game done in 3 days.
+It reminds me of old flash games.

 ### Remarks for teacher